rajeevtest99/fosterhome/README.md

 # fosterhome

-FosterHome is a connectivity app
+FosterHome is a connectivity app with the idea of welfare for pets

 ## Getting Started